 A Modern Alternative for Wastewater Treatment

-The Facultative Membrane Bio-Reactor (FMBR) is a compact, decentralized wastewater treatment system that makes wastewater an asset, instead of a liability with it’s small footprint and by recovering 99% wastewater as clean effluent.
+The Facultative Membrane Bio-Reactor (FMBR) is a compact, decentralized wastewater treatment system with a small footprint, low energy consumption, minimal residual biosolids, and a reliable, high qualify effluent water.
 Proven in over 3,000 installations in 19 countries as a sustainable wastewater solution.

 Decentralized Wastewater Treatment System in a Single Bio-Reactor

 The FMBR is a decentralized wastewater treatment system for small to medium size communities, commercial developments, and food operations.
 The FMBR uniquely completes wastewater treatment with naturally selected microbes in one automated step, saving energy and biosolids, while recovering 99% of wastewater as clean water.